Townsend-Lab-Yale/Prostate_Stages/README.md

 ## Project Overview

-We analyzed 2,704 primary and metastatic prostate tumors from multiple cohorts and sequencing platforms to characterize how mutation, selection, and genetic interactions shape prostate cancer evolution.
+We analyzed 2,704 primary and mCRPC tumors from multiple cohorts and sequencing platforms to characterize how mutation, selection, and genetic interactions shape prostate cancer evolution.

-The study quantifies mutation rates and somatic selection across disease stages and identifies synergistic and antagonistic epistatic interactions among key cancer drivers, revealing a dynamic evolutionary landscape from tumor initiation to metastatic castration-resistant prostate cancer (mCRPC).
+The study quantifies mutation rates and somatic selection across disease stages and identifies synergistic and antagonistic epistatic interactions among key cancer drivers, revealing a dynamic evolutionary landscape from tumor initiation to mCRPC.

 The study combines tumors profiled using: